 A dental implant is the ideal solution for a functional and natural-looking tooth replacement, but for long-lasting results, implants need a strong foundation of bone.
-When a patient needs a greater base of bone to secure an implant, Deborah K. Ruprecht, DDS provides grafting services for patients in Mission Viejo, Ladera Ranch, and Solana Beach, California.
-A specialist in implants and bone grafting procedures, Dr. Ruprecht enjoys helping patients have a better quality of life with healthy, natural and aesthetic options.
-Call us today or request an appointment online.
+When a patient needs a greater base of bone to secure an implant, Dr. Deborah K. Ruprecht provides grafting services for patients in Mission Viejo, Ladera Ranch and Solana Beach, California.
+A specialist in implants and bone grafting procedures, Dr. Ruprecht enjoys helping patients have a better quality of life with healthy, natural and esthetic options.
+Call us at 949-472-5499 today or request an appointment online.

 Bone grafting is an oral surgery procedure that encourages your body to build new bone tissue and is often performed to prepare for dental implants.
 Without adequate bone tissue, an implant cannot properly anchor and sustain the strong forces we place on our teeth.
 Grafting helps create the solid foundation to support an implant with lasting results.